-President Bush's FY2004 budget includes a refundable tax credit for health insurance for individuals under age 65.
-Under the FY2004 budget proposal, the credit would equal 90% of the premium and would decrease for higher incomes; the credit would phase out at \$30,000 for individuals and at \$60,000 for families.
+President Bush's FY2005 budget includes a refundable tax credit for health insurance for individuals under age 65.
+The credit would equal 90% of the premium and would decrease for higher incomes; the credit would phase out at \$30,000 for individuals and at \$40,000 or \$60,000 (depending on the number of adults) for families.
 The amount of the credit be limited to \$1,000 for an adult covered by a policy and \$500 for each child, up to two children.
 Individuals participating in public health plans (such as Medicaid or the State Children's Health Insurance Program) or employer health plans would not be eligible for the credit.
-The credit would be claimed through the normal tax-filing process.
-Alternatively, beginning July 1, 2005, an individual could use the credit in advance to reduce payments to the insurance company.
-The insurer would have then received the credit directly from the U.S. Treasury.
+The credit would be claimed through the normal tax-filing process in the following tax year; alternatively, it could be claimed in advance (based on the individual's prior year tax return), allowing reduced premium payments.
+In the latter case, the insurer would be reimbursed for the credit directly from the U.S. Treasury.